 About Us

 Atlanta Preservation and Planning Services, LLC is a small, woman-owned consulting firm located in Atlanta, Georgia.
-We believe that understanding the past will enable us to craft a better future, and we bring that conviction to our work.
+We believe that understanding the past will enable us to craft a better future.

-The ongoing collaboration of Laura and Bill Drummond began more than 45 years ago when they met as undergraduates at Duke University.
+The ongoing collaboration of Laura and Bill Drummond began 50 years ago when they met as undergraduates at Duke University.
 Between the two of them, they have accumulated seven post-graduate degrees and a son.
 Having distinct yet complementary academic and professional interests, they also share passions for history, hiking, and mapping.

 Laura Drummond